r3e-network/neo_service_layer/internal/services/pricefeed/docs/DESIGN.md

 # Price Feed Service Design

 ## Overview
 The Price Feed Service is responsible for providing reliable price data to the Neo N3 blockchain.
-It operates similarly to Chainlink's price feeds but is specifically designed for the Neo ecosystem.
+It is specifically designed for the Neo ecosystem.

 ## Core Components